 In the analysis below, the underwriter spreads the anticipated replacements by year based on the needs assessor’s replacement reserve analysis and assumes an interest of      % and an inflation rate of      %.

+For Green MIP projects, the Needs Assessor must specify all appliances and heating and air conditioning systems as ENERGY STAR® when replaced.
+For lighting, electrical and mechanical equipment, and building envelope components with no available ENERGY STAR® label, the capital needs assessment must specify high performance and/or sustainable replacements.

 Reserve for Replacement Fund Schedule